Is My Online Business Idea Viable?

 Q3.
 What is the level of Online Competition for Your Online Business Topic?

-Following closely from the previous question, you may have conducted quick research and feel satisfied with the results, noting a high volume of searchers.
-However, depending on these numbers, this scenario can also yield poor outcomes.
-As a new business entering the market, especially on a budget, you need to be more creative and not expect overnight success.
-High competition often means higher upfront funding requirements for the business.
-But don’t worry, there are solutions.
-You may find many different approaches without changing your chosen business path.
+Following on closely from the previous question, you may have conducted a quick research and feel satisfied with the result, noting a high volume of searchers for example.
+However, depending on the level of these numbers, this scenario can also yield poor outcomes.
+As a new business entering the market, if on a low budget, you are going to need additional tools, or to be more creative capturing the attention of those audience.
+High competition often means higher upfront funding requirements for advertising.
+But don’t worry, there are solutions, as covered in my Affiliate Marketing for Beginners Guide – and the affiliate marketing element is optional.

-To discover niches with unmet needs in your field of interest or to determine if you can compete by creating your own Unique Selling Proposition (USP), read my post about the Importance of Keyword Research or download my free PDF guide: Keyword Research: The Beginners’ Step-by-Step Guide.
+Rest assured, when search volumes are high, the opportunities for success are also likely to be high: you can achieve success without needing to allocate funds for a marketing budget – though the path may be lengthier.
+One way will be to uncover niches with unmet needs in your field of interest or to determine if you can compete by creating your own Unique Selling Proposition (USP), read more in my post about: Importance of Keyword Research or download my free PDF guide: Keyword Research: The Beginners’ Step-by-Step Guide.

-Many products, and in some cases services, have a life cycle: Development, Introduction, Growth, Saturation, Maturity and then Decline.
-Surprisingly few survive the Introduction stage, the majority are in the Growth stage.
 Is your planned product or service choice within the first three of these stages?
 Or course there are risks that come with placing all your efforts on a product or service that is in the Developing stage, but this is where the enormous success stories happen… if the produce survives!
-If you find a business model that is easily affordable and doesn’t prevent you pursing other opportunities, then a business at Development stage might be a good pun!
+If you find a business model that is easily affordable and doesn’t prevent you pursing other opportunities, then a business at Development Stage might be a good pun!
 Remember, these can go on to then be rejected by the public at Introduction Stage.

 It’s also important to understand that these stages are not always linear.
 Imagine if you could turn the clocks back a decade.
-You started creating content on healthy living and one of your affiliated products was the Air Fryer.
+You started creating content about healthy living and one of your affiliated products was the Air Fryer.
 That was patented back in 2010.
-It had a modest surge in sales about 6 years later but then just exploded in popularity 3 years after this, during the pandemic.
+It had a modest surge in sales about 6 years later but then just exploded in popularity 3 years after this during the pandemic.
 Only when the general public became more aware of a need to improve their diet, after being locked down for a while, did sales explode.
 Imagine begin that business owner who left their low-maintenance affiliate business running in the background of his/her portfolio of online businesses.

 The main lesson here is to ensure you’re not focusing on the Mature or Declining markets without a good strategy behind this decision.

-1stOnlineBiz101.com advocates for low-cost, low-risk businesses, allowing you to explore and learn about building online businesses without worrying about whether you have the financial resources to start or sustain the business.
+1stOnlineBiz101.com proponent for low-cost, low-risk businesses, allowing you to explore and learn about building online businesses without worrying about whether you have the financial resources to start or sustain the business.
 Read More about the aims of this website.

 If your planned online business relies on your physical presence, such as needing to respond promptly to potential customers, you may be setting yourself up for failure.
 I plan to release a post about Passive Income shortly, discussing the importance of these business types for individuals setting up a business with full-time commitments.
 I will also address challenges you might encounter when expanding your business.